 - the left one concern the geographical identification and the general description of the building.
-Then, the structure is analysed providing specific descriptions of macro-elements characteristics (foundation, masonry, floors, roof), specific considerations about the regularity features, and the presence of the anti-seismic presides;
+Then, the structure is analysed providing specific

 - in the right column, is provided a general descriptive picture of the building in order to represent the aesthetical features of the building and its plan, useful to describe the different functions of the building spaces.
 The different colours of the walls, reported in the plan, explain also the different building material (stones, mud bricks, concrete blocks);